 Learn more about how LASIK works with Durrie Vision

 Our number one goal is to help our patients better maneuver through life with the best vision possible.
-No matter the procedure, we use innovative laser technology to maximize precision so our patients receive the best results possible.
+With all of our procedures, we use innovative laser technology to maximize precision so our patients receive the best results possible.
 We stick with our patients every step of the way, from the consultation all the way to the final visit.

-For over 30 years, our doctors at Durrie Vision have been leaders in refractive surgery, offering all six options available today.
+For over 30 years, our doctors at Durrie Vision have been leaders in refractive surgery, offering the widest range of vision correction procedures available today.
 To get started, schedule your AOA or take our easy, online self-candidacy test.